eastmaels/steemblog.github.io/_posts/account/deanliu/2017-06-10_and-127934-and-127936-bet-two-hot-finals-with-me-and-127934-and-127936-a-top-prize-of-usd100-usds-up-for-grabs-if-both-wawrinka.md

 - - -

-This page is synchronized from the post: [Bet Two Hot Finals with Me - A Top Prize of $100 USDs Up for Grabs!!
-If Both Wawrinka and Cavs Win Their Next Game And You Got Lucky!!](https://steemit.com/@deanliu/and-127934-and-127936-bet-two-hot-finals-with-me-and-127934-and-127936-a-top-prize-of-usd100-usds-up-for-grabs-if-both-wawrinka)
+This page is synchronized from the post: ['Bet Two Hot Finals with Me - A Top Prize of $100 USDs Up for Grabs!!
+If Both Wawrinka and Cavs Win Their Next Game And You Got Lucky!!'](https://steemit.com/@deanliu/and-127934-and-127936-bet-two-hot-finals-with-me-and-127934-and-127936-a-top-prize-of-usd100-usds-up-for-grabs-if-both-wawrinka)